kaile256/vim-among_HML/README.md

       \ call feedkeys('M')<cr>
 ```
 Now, you can spare your keymappings.
-For more information, please read documentation
+For more information, please read documentation.